the-bitcoin-token/bitcoin-non-standard-server/README.md

 ### Environment variables

-The following environment variables are expected to be set / available to the application:
+The following environment variables are expected to be set / available to the application.
+For development, you can create a file named `.env` in the application root folder with these variables set (e.g. `PORT=3000`) and they will be loaded automatically on server start.
+This practice is _not_ recommended for production servers.

 | Var        | Example    | Description                       |
 | ---------- | ---------- | --------------------------------- |